Open at Clarence mill, Bollington in the Happy Valley!

 The Discovery Centre is easy to find – from the Macclesfield direction drive through the main streets of Bollington to the traffic lights; turn left up Clarence Road.
 If you are coming from the Whaley Bridge or Pott Shrigley direction it is just as simple; drive through the town to the traffic lights and turn right.

 Clarence Mill is in front of you at the top of the hill; follow the road to the right of the mill and turn first left into the mill yard.
 The multi-story car park is in front of you.
-Park and find your way on foot; look for the tunnel through the mill (marked by a Discovery Centre sign board) and turn left along the canal side.
+Park and find your way on foot; look for the tunnel through the mill and turn left along the canal side.
 The Discovery Centre is just before the archway.

 On foot, walk up Clarence Road and turn left into canal side in front of the mill.
-The Discovery Centre is through the archway and first door on the right.
+The Discovery Centre is just beyond the café, through the archway and first door on the right.

 We welcome school visits.
 One of the main purposes of the centre is to provide educational opportunities, particularly to local children, in order to help them understand why their home town has developed to what they see today.
 The centre will be opened specially for visits so that the children are the only visitors at the time.
 This will provide teachers with the uninterrupted opportunity to speak to their children as a group and show them the things they especially want them to see.
-For further details please email us.
+For further details please see contact information below.

 Starting from Clarence Mill, this trail takes you down into the Recreation Ground and through some interesting back ways that you might never have guessed were there!
 Don’t forget to look out for Telford’s third Bollington aqueduct, and certainly don’t miss seeing the river flowing out of its tunnel – did you ever hear of a river in a tunnel before?

 Continue to West Bollington.
-For an extra mile go down Albert Road and look at the historic buildings of Lowerhouse.
+For an extra mile go down Albert Road and look at the historic buildings of Lowerhouse – presently being considered for inclusion in a Conservation Area.
 Developed by Samuel Greg, this community was an outstanding example of early social engineering, designed for the benefit of the mill workers and their families.
 Not to be missed.

-From West Bollington head up Grimshaw Lane towards Adelphi Mill.
+From West Bollington head up Grimshaw Lane for a look at Adelphi Mill.
 Turn left onto the Middlewood Way and follow it across the railway viaduct, enjoying the views on the way over.
-Continue to the Lodge Farm exit then head off up to Sugar Lane, turn left and very quickly descend to the canal towpath.
+Continue to the Tip Farm exit then head off up to Sugar Lane, turn left and very quickly descend to the canal towpath.
 Turn right and head back to Clarence Mill.

 Don’t forget to get the Majestic Mills trail guide (free) at the Discovery Centre for a full description of the sites of interest that you pass along the way.